cosmos/cosmos-sdk/docs/core/upgrade.md

 ## Genesis State

-Each app module's consensus version must be saved to state on the application's genesis.
+When starting a new chain, each module's consensus version must be saved to state during the application's genesis.
 This can be done by adding the following line to the `InitChainer` method in `app.go`

 ```diff
 func (app *MyApp) InitChainer(ctx sdk.Context, req abci.RequestInitChain) abci.ResponseInitChain {